ciubotaru/share-on-diaspora/trunk/readme.txt

 page, 'Pod list options' tab.

 == Changelog ==
+= 0.5.3 =
+* New feature (admin can add custom pods from plugin settings panel)
+* i18n: minor updates in translation

+= 0.5.2 =
+* Updated the list of active pods

 = 0.5.1 =
 * Bug-fix: Button on pages (changed to posts-only)
 * i18n: Portuguese (Brasil) and Romanian translations updated.
 A [parial]